-The FY24 budget will continue to expand our technical, educational, and financial assistance to residents in the following areas:
+The FY25 budget will continue to expand our technical, educational, and financial assistance to residents in the following areas:

 - Natural Resources Program

 - o Forest Health

-- Farm/Food/Soil
+- o Farm/Food/Soil

 - Watershed Restoration

-- Neighborhood Sustainability
+- o Neighborhood Sustainability

-- Collaboration Program

-- Environmental Education Program

-Staffing Level in FY24
+Staffing Level in FY25

 The staffing level will increase from 10.75 to 11.75 full-time equivalents.
 The staff increase will provide support for the Forest Health activity with the Natural Resources Program.